c1570/Connomore64/README.md

 ## Status
 ### Compatibility
-* Runs most games just fine
+* Runs almost all games just fine
-  * Mayhem in Monsterland, Hawkeye, Armalyte, Katakis, R-Type, Bubble Bobble, ...
+  * Mayhem in Monsterland, Hawkeye, Armalyte, Katakis, R-Type, Bubble Bobble, Turrican, ...
+* Runs a good portion of demos (e.g., Layers)
 * Fastloaders should "just work" (certainly JiffyDOS does)

 ### Missing Features
 * Only the CPU half of each C64 cycle is emulated, limiting potential compatibility with C64 expansion port cartridges.
   * There is code for Phi low but RP2040s are not fast enough for that.
-* Userport software and hardware is not done (this should be easy though)
+* Userport software and hardware is WIP
 * Expansion port firmware and hardware is not done (needs some thought)
-* No time of day timers in CIAs (implementation missing)

 ## License
 At the moment, the project and code is in no way release ready.